-The SMA3 also sets out a multi-year enrolment plan.
-In response to Ontario's changing demographics, the University and the Province have agreed to hold constant the level of domestic undergraduate enrolment at the University of Toronto over the period of the agreement.
-The University will be eligible for full enrolment funding provided it maintains a five-year average enrolment within ±3% of its target.
+The SMA3 also set out a multi-year enrolment plan.
+In response to Ontario's changing demographics, the University and the Province agreed to hold constant the level of domestic undergraduate enrolment at the University of Toronto over the period of the agreement.
+The University has been eligible for full enrolment funding provided it maintained a five-year average enrolment within ±3% of its target.
 This excludes separately funded enrolment expansions in nursing and the Scarborough Academy of Medicine & Integrated Health described below.